 Zielinski advocates incorporating “culinary doses” of essential oils into food for flavor and health benefits, suggesting a single drop of lime in a batch of guacamole or a drop of peppermint in morning coffee or a drop of citrus oil in bottled water.
 Adding a few undiluted drops on the tongue, he notes, is too risky.
 “Just because something is ‘natural’ doesn’t mean it isn’t highly potent,” he says.

 Despite the risks, Gregory is adamant that essential oils can be an essential—and safe—part of health and healing.
+Now that you know how to use essential oil in the safest manner, order your own here.
+Get all the benefits essential oil has to offer!

 “Essential oils are a good medical therapy for many things and, when used safely, are a great home therapy for the whole family,” she says.
 “You should just do your research, be cautious and start slowly with the minimal dose.”